 Due to the current COVID 19 situation, we have needed to adapt to a fully online enrolment process for this academic year.
 Whilst this will support the need for social distancing, it will be a different process and will be reliant on your young person checking their emails and following instructions carefully, but also quickly.
 The campuses will not be open for applicants to come in and enrol.

-In October, emails will be sent to the student’s personal and college email address recorded in the college system, not the email address used to submit the entry (unless they happen to be the same).
+Emails will be sent by 10am on Thursday 14th January, to the student’s college and personal email address recorded in the college system, not the email address used to submit the entry (unless they happen to be the same).

 If you have now successfully enrolled on your new programme, or you returning to a higher level, then we are really excited to see you starting at Colchester Institute in September.